 Bureau of Philippine Standards (BPS), Philippine National Standards (PNS) Catalogue. http://www.bps.dti.gov.ph/index.php/component/booklibrary/115/show_search?Itemid=115 (accessed 11 December 2019).

-Center for Environmental and Forestry Standardization, Standard Instrument for Sustainable Development Goals of SNI Environmentally Friendly Plastic Shopping Bags. http://standardisasi.menlhk.go.id/index.php/2017/11/07/standar-instrumen-tujuan-pembangunan-berkelanjutan-sni-tas-belanja-plastik-ramah-lingkungan/ (accessed 11 December 2019).
+Centre for Environmental and Forestry Standardisation, Standard Instrument for Sustainable Development Goals of SNI Environmentally Friendly Plastic Shopping Bags. http://standardisasi.menlhk.go.id/index.php/2017/11/07/standar-instrumen-tujuan-pembangunan-berkelanjutan-sni-tas-belanja-plastik-ramah-lingkungan/ (accessed 11 December 2019).

 Department of Standards Malaysia (2019), MS Statistics. http://www.jsm.gov.my/ms-status (accessed 12 December 2019).